IT/PPS 04.15 - Risk Management

 Risk scores are classified into five categories to assist in determining the need for, or immediacy of, response or action.

 Risk Classification Action Required Calculated Risk Score Catastrophic Immediate Action 16 - 25 Critical Urgent Action 10 - 15 Moderate Action Needed 5 - 9 Low Monitor 3 - 4 Insignificant No Action 1 - 2

-APPLYING RISK SCORES TO AUDITS AND DEPARTMENTAL RISK ASSESSMENTS
+PROCEDURES FOR APPLYING RISK SCORES TO AUDITS AND DEPARTMENTAL RISK ASSESSMENTS

 Calculated risk scores should be maintained in each IT department’s risk register, which should be updated regularly.